Tuition & Fees

 Students withdrawing from classes are responsible for payment of any balance due after the required return of Federal student aid funds.

 Earned aid is not related in any way to institutional charges.
-In addition, the University's refund policy and Return of Title IV Funds procedures are independent of one another.
-A student who withdraws from a course may be required to return unearned aid and still owe the university for the course.
+In addition, the University's institutional refund policy and Return of Title IV Funds procedures are independent of one another.
+A student who withdraws from a course or courses may be required to return unearned aid and still owe the university for the course or courses.
 For more information on Chatham University's withdrawal and institutional charges' policies, please consult the catalog.

-Students who stop attending all classes without officially withdrawing will be subject to return Federal student aid funds at the end of the semester based on withdrawal date/last documented date of attendance as determined by Chatham University.
+Students who stop attending all classes without officially withdrawing will be subject to a return of Federal student aid funds at the end of the semester based on the withdrawal date/last documented date of attendance as determined by Chatham University.